resided/substrate-telemetry/README.md

        telemetry_core -l 0.0.0.0:8000
    ```

 3. In another terminal, start up the backend shard process.
-We tell it where it can reach the core to send messages (possible because it has been started on the same network), and we listen on and expose port 8001 so that nodes running in the host can connect and send telemetry to it.
+We tell it where it can reach the core to send messages (this is possible because it has been started on the same network), and we listen on and expose port 8001 so that nodes running in the host can connect and send telemetry to it.

    ```
    docker run --rm -it --network=telemetry \